1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 4.5 IBS with Constipation (IBS-C)

-Many people manage mild constipation at home.
-But if it lasts or worsens, it’s time to call a doctor.
-Search “constipation doctor near me” to find local gastroenterologists.
+Mild constipation is treated by many individuals at home.
+However, when it persists or intensifies, then it is time to call a doctor.
+Enter constipation doctor near me, and get the local gastroenterologists.
 In Houston, you can:

 6. Symptom Comparison Table